SimplySmart-IT/plg_system_sismosflexmodules/README.md

 ![Screenshot Plugin ](docs/PluginsSystemSismosFlexModule_Screenshot2.png)

-In this example all modules that have set the setting position: "sidebar
+In this example all modules that have set the setting position: "sidebar-right" directyl in the module configuration will dynamically change the position to "top-a" if this template is active.

 ### Step 3 - Show a module on multiple positions on the same site without copying the module